djevans071/OpenStreetMap-Manhattan/report.md

 #### Number of zip code tags by borough (including New Jersey)

-Here's breakdown of zip codes by borough that we will need to incorporate to make the appropriate groupings:
+Here's a breakdown of zip codes by borough that we will need to incorporate in order to make the appropriate groupings:
  * Manhattan: 100XX, 101XX, or 102XX
  * Brooklyn: 112XX
  * Bronx: 104XX and Riker's Island (11370).
 Bronx also includes parts of 10705, but that is not in our map area